VDOT News - Statewide

 TRAVEL-TRENDS MAP HELPS PREDICT PEAK CONGESTION

-VDOT's online, interactive travel-trends map shows peak congestion periods on Virginia interstates during the three previous Fourth of July holidays.
+VDOT's travel-trends map shows peak congestion periods on Virginia interstates during the three previous Fourth of July holidays.
 While it cannot precisely predict when congestion will occur this year, it can help motorists avoid travel when roads have been busiest.

 Based on the traffic data, periods of moderate to heavy congestion is likely to occur between 11 a.m. and 5 p.m. on Saturday, July 6, and Sunday, July 7.